-If the Clear resolved incidents automatically after check box is selected, the Event and Incident Log Configuration (see "Event & Incident Log Configuration", on page 127), a resolved incident with normal overall status will automatically be cleared in the specified time period.
+If the Clear resolved incidents automatically after check box is selected, the Event and Incident Log Configuration (see Event & Incident Log Configuration, on page 129), a resolved incident with normal overall status will automatically be cleared in the specified time period.
 You can also clear an incident manually.

-Before beginning this procedure, make sure you have opened Incident Log Viewer (see page 589).
+Before beginning this procedure, make sure you have opened Incident Log Viewer (see Opening Incident Log Viewer, on page 712).